Vinux001/Learning-Git/Git-Commands.md

 # Git Commands
 - git init : to intialize the git.
 - git status : tells about the status of file.
+- git log - to check history of git commits
 - git add : to transfer file from working directory area to staging area.
 - git commit :
   to send file from staging area to commit area.